square/svelte-store/README.md

     const userObject = await response.json();
     return userObject;
   },
-  true
+  {reloadable: true}
 );
 ```

 Now we have a Loadable and reloadable userInfo store!
 As soon as our app renders a component that needs data from userInfo it will begin to load.
 We can `{#await userInfo.load()}` in our components that need userInfo.
 This will delay rendering until we have the data we need.
-Since we have provided `true` as a third argument we can call `userInfo.reload()` to pull new data (and reactively update our components once we have it).
+Since we have declared the store to be reloadable we can call `userInfo.reload()` to pull new data (and reactively update our components once we have it).

 ### derived